e5rev3r/e5rev3r/README.md

 > LOADING USER DATA...
 ```

 Cybersecurity student focused on offensive security and system internals.
-Currently diving deep into **bug bounty methodologies**, **Linux privilege escalation**, and **browser data forensics**.
+Currently diving deep into **Linux privilege escalation** and **browser data forensics**.
 I break down systems to understand how they work, then build tools to automate the process.

 My interests span web application security, browser internals (cookie stores, history databases, key.db structures), and crafting small but effective automation scripts in **Python**, **Bash**, and **C**.